bigtoga/Examples/DSci - Big Data/Designing Big Data Solutions.md

-From a Solutions architect perspective
+From a Solutions architect perspective , I think of designing and architecting big data solutions like a radar chart
+- Take each of the metrics below, rank them 1-10, and plot on a radar or spider chart

 IBM’s definition of big data:
 * Velocity
 * Volume